-PTFI holds 90.64% interest in the Grasberg mining operation.
-The Government of Indonesia holds the rest, a 9.36% stake.
+PTFI holds a 90.64% interest in the Grasberg mining operation.
+The Government of Indonesia holds the rest, representin a 9.36% stake.
 Freeport Indonesia (PTFI), a subsidiary of Freeport-McMoRan (FCX), operates the mine.
 Rio Tinto also has a sharing agreement with FCX in the mining operation.

 Related suppliers: Project Management, Engineering Consultancy and Financial Services